Gatlin says win over Bolt prelude to bigger things

 Their next likely clash will be the world championships in Moscow, and Gatlin will attempt to set the stage for a potential rematch when he competes in the U.S. championships which double as the world trials.

-Only the top three finishers in the cut-throat competition qualify for the worlds, with the 100 metres likely coming down to a showdown between 2004 Olympic gold medallist Gatlin and former world champion Tyson Gay, whom Gatlin edged out for an Olympic medal in London.
+Only the top three finishers in the cut-throat competition qualify for the worlds, with the 100 meters likely coming down to a showdown between 2004 Olympic gold medalist Gatlin and former world champion Tyson Gay, whom Gatlin edged out for an Olympic medal in London.

 "When he is healthy, he is definitely one of the most dangerous sprinters that you can compete against," Gatlin said of Gay.